openbmc/docs/designs/power-recovery.md

 on?
 Should it leave it off?
 Or maybe the user would like the system to go to whichever state it was at before the power loss.

+There are also instances where the user may not want automatic power recovery to occur.
+For example, some systems have op-panels, and on these op-panels there can be a pin hole reset.
+This is a manual mechanism for the user to force a hard reset to the BMC in situations where it is hung or not responding.
+In these situations, the user may wish for the system to not automatically power on the system, because they want to debug the reason for the BMC error.

 The goal of this design document is to describe how OpenBMC firmware will deal with these questions.